 1. In the Fluix app, you can copy pages on the go on the iOS device.
 Here is a separate guide on how to do this.

 This duplicate function copies a source page and inserts it into a document after another specified page.

 Note: You will need an Adobe Acrobat Pro license.
 This function is developed by Fluix and won’t be available when working with the document in Adobe Acrobat or any other PDF editor.
-The feature is available in the Fluix iOS app starting from v.
-2.36 and higher.

 Step 1: Open your PDF form in Adobe Acrobat, choose the Prepare Form mode and click on the button as shown below:

 Step 2: Having clicked on the button, drag it to the designated place in your form and specify its field name in the popup (the name will be shown to you only in the Adobe Acrobat, while it won’t be displayed to the app users in Fluix):